JustinRojas89/Wordle/README.md

 ### Prerequisites

-You need to have the Java Development Kit (JDK) installed on your system.
+You need to have a recent version of the Java Development Kit (JDK) installed on your system.
 This project was developed and tested using **Java 17+**.

 ### Compilation